 By 1851, Indian treaties had become a way for creditors to collect on debts owed by the Indians.
 To do this, creditors would seize up-front and annuity funds promised to the Indians in the treaties.
-In Minnesota, both the American Fur Company and the Ewing Firm had significant debts with the Dakota Indians.
-Therefore, both companies sought to seize as much as the treaty money as possible.
+In Minnesota, both the American Fur Company and the Ewing Firm had significant debts with the Dakota people.
+Therefore, both companies sought to seize as much treaty money as possible.

 This began with the naming of a treaty commissioner.
 The appointment of a treaty commissioner lasted many months and was eventually won out by the American Fur Company with the naming of Luke Lea as Commissioner.
 Lea worked with prominent trader Henry Sibley in order to represent the interests of the American Fur Company.
-According to trader Madison Sweeters, who represented the Ewing Firm, Sibley had a “community of interest in [the] claim arrangement.”
-In order to counter this, the Ewing Firm sent their man Richard Chute who sought to secretly represent the interests of the Ewing’s.
+According to trader Madison Sweeter, who represented the Ewing Firm, Sibley had a “community of interest in [the] claim arrangement.”
+In order to counter this community of interest, the Ewing Firm sent their man Richard Chute who sought to secretly represent the interests of the Ewing’s.
 However, Chute was unable to obtain any of the treaty money for the Ewing Firm.

 Following the signing of the treaties, the Ewing firm thought they might obtain the treaty money another way.
-Having noticed that the agreement the Dakota signed to pay their debts was never properly explained, the Ewing’s sent Madison Sweetser to expose the American Fur Company in an attempt at deceit.
+Having noticed that the agreement the Dakota signed to pay their debts was never properly explained, the Ewing’s sent Madison Sweetser to expose the American Fur Company for deceiving the Dakota.
 Sweetser, according to trader Joseph R. Brown, sought to devise the means whereby the moneys intended for the traders of the American Fur Company might be diverted to the coffers of the Ewing Firm.
 This attempt, however, was unsuccessful.